How to Grow and Care for Rubber Tree (Ficus elastica)

 This type of rubber is now obsolete, replaced by that of the Amazonian rubber tree, H. brasiliensis, which is easier to tap and produces more sap.

-The second most historically common purpose for the rubber tree was its use as a material for living bridges.
+Another historical use for the rubber tree was as a material for living bridges.

 These astounding bridges were created by training the roots of the trees to grow along fallen logs that were placed across ravines and rivers.